rsponholtz/azscadeploy/README.md

 azcopy cp "/var/log/scc_hana*.txz" "https://<storage-account-name>.blob.core.windows.net/supportconfigs?sp=rfaeddl&st=2021-09-28T23:22:28Z&se=2022-09-19T07:22:28Z&spr=https&sv=2020-08-04&sr=c&sig=JEQF%2DIdp5Wz0DkbjQDJUv%2Bw6zzn%2HGFUEhhvxaHHGvP%2BM%3D"
 ```

 The next step will be getting the supportconfig file to your SCA appliance.
-If it's in your storage account, you can download it using azcopy - this will be the most efficient mechanism.
+If it's in your storage account, you can download it using azcopy - this will be the most efficient mechanism.  azcopy should be pre-installed on your SCA vm.
 Alternatively, you can upload supportconfig files to your VM with
 ```bash
 scp <supportconfig file> -i pkey.out azureuser:<your ip address>:~/
 ```